 If you process or repair goods outside the EU you may be able to pay less duty when you re-import your goods.

 Move goods around the EU

-You don’t need permission to temporarily move goods to another EU country unless they’re controlled, for example weapons.
+You do not need permission to temporarily move goods to an EU country unless they’re controlled, for example weapons.

 Export goods out of the EU